 Difficult to answer, as all of them have been interesting and inspiring.
 It’s like with your children, you love them all immensely, though each in a different way.

-In any case, I’ll mention a couple: I created an institution (La Capriola Foundation) with two training centers (Davos and Lucerne), which gives young people with disabilities and in social distress the opportunity to obtain professional training in the hotel professions (service, cooking, reception and housekeeping), directly in 4 and 5 stars hotels.
+In any case, I’ll mention a couple: I created an institution (La Capriola Foundation) with two training centres (Davos and Lucerne), which gives young people with disabilities and in social distress the opportunity to obtain professional training in the hotel professions (service, cooking, reception and housekeeping), directly in 4 and 5 stars hotels.
 The objective of the training is the acquisition of professional qualifications that allow the inclusion of young people in the free labour market.

 The other project to which I have contributed, as a co-author, is the ibex fairstay certification: one of the first in the world to consider all aspects of sustainable management in hotels.